Beauty and the Beast (1991 film): Plot

-An enchantress disguised as a beggar woman visits a castle and offers an enchanted rose to a cruel and selfish prince in exchange for shelter from a storm.
-When he refuses, she reveals her true identity and transforms the prince into a beast and his servants into household objects before placing a spell on the castle itself.
-She warns the prince that the spell will only be broken if he learns to love another and be loved in return before the last petal falls, or he will remain a beast forever.
+In a faraway land lived a young but a cruel and selfish prince in a castle, one night an old beggar woman arrives to the castle and offers the prince an enchanted rose in exchange for shelter from a storm.
+When he scornfully declines by her looks, she reveals her true form as an enchantress and transforms him into a beast and his servants into household objects as punishment for his cruelty.
+To break the curse, the prince must learn to love someone and gain that person's love before the last petal of the rose falls on his 21st birthday; otherwise, he will remain a beast forever.

-Several years later, in a nearby village, Belle, the book-loving daughter of an eccentric inventor named Maurice, dreams of adventure.
-She frequently tries avoiding Gaston, a narcissistic hunter who wants to marry her because of her beauty.
-On route to a fair to showcase his latest invention, an automatic wood-chopper, Maurice gets lost in the forest and seeks refuge in the Beast's castle; there, the Beast finds Maurice and imprisons him for trespassing.
-When Maurice's horse returns alone, Belle ventures out searching for her father, finding him locked in the castle dungeon.
-The Beast agrees to free Maurice if she takes his place as prisoner.
+Several years later, in a nearby village, Belle, the bookworm daughter of eccentric inventor Maurice, dreams of adventure while constantly rejecting advances from Gaston, an arrogant hunter.
+One day, Maurice travels to a local fair to present his latest invention, a wood-chopping machine, but becomes lost in the forest.
+Upon seeking refuge in the Beast's castle, he is eventually detained for trespassing.
+After Belle finds Maurice locked in the castle dungeon, she offers to take his place as a prisoner; the Beast agrees, though Maurice does not.

-Belle befriends the castle's servants: Lumière the candelabra, Cogsworth the clock, Mrs. Potts the teapot, and her son Chip, the teacup; they serve her a dinner through song.
-When she wanders into the forbidden west wing and finds the rose, the Beast catches her and angrily forces her to flee the castle.
-In the woods, she is ambushed by a pack of wolves, but the Beast rescues her and is injured in the process.
-As Belle nurses his injuries, a rapport develops between them and as time passes, they begin to fall in love.
+Belle meets the castle's servants, including candelabra Lumière (who believes that Belle has come to undo the spell), mantel clock Cogsworth, teapot Mrs. Potts, and her son Chip, a teacup.
+When she finds the enchanted rose, the Beast angrily forces her to flee outside.
+Wolves ambush Belle, and the Beast rescues her, getting injured in the process.
+As she nurses his wounds, they develop a rapport.